tdewin/best-practices-guide/resource_planning/wan_acceleration.md

 ![Target WAN accelerator IOPS](./wan_acceleration_target_io.png)

 Tests show that there are no significant performance differences in using spinning disk drives as storage for the target WAN accelerator cache rather than flash storage.
-However, when multiple source caches are sent to a single target cache in many-to-one deployments, it is recommended to use SSD or equivalent storage for the target cache, as the I/O is now the sum of all the difference sources.
+However, when multiple source WAN accelerators are connected to a single target WAN accelerator (many-to-one deployment), it is recommended to use SSD or equivalent storage for the target cache, as the I/O is now the sum of all the difference sources.

 ##### Disk Size
 Ensure that sufficient space has been allocated for global cache on the target WAN accelerator.